What is a Net Promoter Score?

 If your NPS is lower than you’d like, raising that score should become a strategic priority for your business.
 To make it a strategic priority, you will want to open communication channels across your organization and set specific, measurable goals for your cross-functional teams.
 The aligned goals will ensure everyone knows what is happening with your NPS, recognizes the value of improving it, and understands how they can contribute to that effort.

-Although it is a broad metric that doesn’t reveal customers’ specific likes or dislikes, the net promoter score can be a useful guide to help businesses reduce churn.
+Although it is a broad metric that doesn’t reveal customers’ specific likes or dislikes, the net promoter score can be a helpful guide to help businesses reduce churn.
 That is because a low NPS score indicates you are at elevated risk of losing customers.
-Knowing this can be an essential first step to help your team identify specific problems, so you can address them.
+Knowing this can be an essential first step to help your team identify specific problems so that you can address them.

-As the chart below illustrates, your ability to increase your NPS can have a direct impact on your company’s bottom line.
+As the chart below illustrates, your ability to increase your NPS can directly impact your company’s bottom line.

-As you can see, NPS score is so important.
-Checking in with your customer base periodically, to learn how loyal they’re feeling toward your product, is a great way to give your team the business intelligence they need to improve long-term customer relationships and increase your company’s revenue.
+As you can see, the NPS score is so important.
+Checking in with your customer base periodically to learn how loyal they’re feeling toward your product is a great way to give your team the business intelligence they need to improve long-term customer relationships and increase your company’s revenue.